 Family: The plant family is shown at the top right of the label.

-Plant Name: The plant’s proper botanical Latin name appears across the centre of the label consisting of genus and species, and where relevant, sub-species, variety and cultivar name.
+Plant Name: The plant’s botanical Latin name appears across the centre of the label consisting of genus and species, and where relevant, sub-species, variety and cultivar name.
 Whereas common names vary from country to country, and even region to region, proper botanical Latin naming ensures correct identification of plants around the world.

 Common Name: where there is a common English name in use, this appears in addition underneath the botanical Latin name.
 Where a plant has both a cultivar name and a common name only the cultivar name is shown due to limited space.